woooon79/Gachon-Deep-Learning-Class-Competition/README.md

 ```
 Instead of immediately reducing the channels to 1024 to 6, we added a ReLU activation function and Dropout to increase the performance.

 ### Hyperparameter tuning (Mytuner class)
+> Mytuner(model,train_set,val_set,config)

   Mytuner will randomly select values from a list of hyperparameter values in the config dictionary to create a best combination.
 There are five hyperparameters we used for tuning: Epoch, Batch size, learning rate, momentum, and optimizer.
 For each parameter, various candidate values are stored in the ‘config’ dictionary in the form of a list.
 Only ‘lr’ key values are range value([min,max]).
 You can organize the list with the values you want.

 ``` # Make the elements to be tuned into a dictionary form.
 config = {